ariani-plukaard/monopoly/README - code test instructions.md

-Your task is to write an application to play the game of Monopoly.

-In this Monopoly, when the dice rolls are set ahead of time, the game is deterministic.
+In this Monopoly game, when the dice rolls are set ahead of time, the game is deterministic.

 ### Game rules
 * There are four players who take turns in the following order: